 - Punitive damages: If the defendant acted in a negligent, malicious or intentional way, the courts could award punitive damages that include jail time or community service.

-The amount you receive for your car accident claim depends on a number of factors including the seriousness of injuries and damages, as well as the skill of your attorney.
-Hiring a Las Vegas car accident attorney from Cogburn Law Offices can give you a leg up during negotiations.
+The amount you receive for your car accident claim depends on a number of factors including the seriousness of injuries and damages, as well as the skill of your lawyer.
+Hiring a Las Vegas car accident lawyer from Cogburn Law can give you a leg up during negotiations.

 What is the Statute of Limitations in Nevada Car Accidents?